 Author contributions.
-A.R. designed the study, run the calculation and produced most figures.
-J.B. performed a large part of data processing, and produced some figures.
-Q.S. contributed to the main code and re-run most analyses independently.
-B.D. provided observational data, and guidance on how to use it.
-All authors participated in the interpretation of the results and the writing of the manuscript.
+AR designed the study, ran the calculations, and produced most figures.
+JB performed a large part of data processing and produced some figures.
+SQ contributed to the main code and re-ran most analyses independently.
+BD provided observational data and guidance on how to use them.
+All authors participated in the interpretation of the results and the writing of the paper.